CAREERS SUPPORT AT NEW RIVER COLLEGE

 We will support you throughout your time here to learn the new skills to be able to move forward.
-Year after year, more and more our graduates successfully move to further education and employment.
-We have a high expectation that our students (You) will do well.
+Year after year, more and more of our school leavers successfully move to either further education, apprenticeship/traineeship or employment with training.
+We have a high expectation that our students (you) will do well.

 We are proud to offer you the following services to help you navigate in your transition to Post 16 options: